 Together, these two features set the tone for the entire decade.
 The 2000s would prove to be full of throwbacks to the 1970s, from numerous remakes to flicks like High Tension, Hostel and Grindhouse.
 The ’70s came back in big way and offered up an excellent time in horror cinema—and much of the thanks is owed to Rob Zombie, all because of House of 1,000 Corpses.

 As a movie itself, it holds up better than one would think.
 It lives in the shadow of The Devil’s Rejects, which is certainly superior in terms of actual quality of filmmaking.
-But Rejects can be an incredibly disturbing, downbeat feature—which absolutely works for it—and that kind of makes House the more entertaining one to watch if you’re not in the mood for anything too heavy.
+But Rejects can be an incredibly disturbing, downbeat feature—which absolutely works—and that kind of makes House the more entertaining one to watch if you’re not in the mood for anything too heavy.
 There are interesting, experimental elements.
 With this production, Zombie absolutely threw in everything plus the kitchen sink.
 It gets more and more insane as it goes, and it just keeps going.

 Personally, I think House of 1,000 Corpses falls somewhere between Chainsaw 2 and Funhouse on that scale.
-It has a great build-up, introduces some truly scene stealing characters and the second act is the brutal intensity you go into a movie like this expecting.
-Things fall apart a bit in the third act.
+It has a great build-up, introduces some truly scene-stealing characters and the second act is the brutal intensity you go into a movie like this expecting.
+Things fall apart a bit in the third.
 Everything down in the tunnels, with Dr. Satan and the other weird assortment of creatures and visuals there—all of that starts to feel more like a video game.
 It’s so over-the-top from everything else we’ve seen in the feature so far that it takes the audience out of it a bit.

 Yes, Dr. Satan was introduced early on, so he needed to come back into play.
 But when he does, he’s played much more like a visual set piece than a character who has any bearing on the plot.
 Even still, it does its job of building insanity, of building a world in which you have absolutely no idea what you’re going to see next.
-And it delivers us into an ending with such resounding hopelessness that I would have to think it would make Hooper proud.